 A. Mandatory No Contact Order for Accused Students

-As discussed above, when the accused or respondent is a student, RSC will issue a mandatory "no contact order" mandating that (1) the accused's continued intentional contact with the reporting individual is a violation of RSC's policy that is subject to additional conduct charges; and (2) if the accused or respondent and a reporting individual observe each other in a public place, it is the responsibility of the accused or respondent to leave the area immediately and without directly contacting the reporting individual.
+As discussed above, when the accused or respondent is a student, RSC will issue a mandatory "no contact order" mandating that (1) the accused's continued intentional contact with the reporting individual is a violation

 B. Emergency Removal